 My name is András Bárány ['ɒndraːʃ 'baːraːɲ].
-Since September 2019, I am a post-doc at Leiden University, working on a project on ditransitive constructions awarded through the LEaDing Fellows programme, a Marie Skłodowska-Curie Action COFUND programme, funded in part by the EU's Horizon 2020 programme.
+Since September 2019, I have been a post-doc at Leiden University, working on a project on ditransitive constructions awarded through the LEaDing Fellows programme, a Marie Skłodowska-Curie Action COFUND programme, funded in part by the EU's Horizon 2020 programme.

 I was, until recently, a post-doctoral researcher and later research associate at the School of African and Oriental Studies (SOAS) in London, working on Irina Nikolaeva's AHRC-funded project Prominent Possessors (see also here).